 Step 3.
-Grease the cage housing with preferably high-temperature grease and place the cage and then the bearing carefully into it.
+Grease the cage housing with high-temperature grease and carefully place the cage and the bearing into it.

 Step 4.
 Place the ratchet sleeve you used to loosen the bearing on it and tap on the sleeve with your hammer or mallet to center the bearing in its cage.

 Step 5.
 Then screw in the tightening nut.
 Tighten with the ratchet until it reaches the stop without forcing.
 The hub will be locked and will no longer be able to rotate.